 • Cooldown: 12 seconds

-• Effect: Quick dash ~15 studs in your look direction.
+• Effect: Quick dash roughly 15 studs in your look direction.
 No stun trail.

-• Best on: Any map, any mode — it’s the most versatile movement ability
+• Best on: Any map, any mode.
+It’s the most versatile movement ability in the game.

-• Counters: Target (you can see where they dashed to)
+• Counters: Target — they can see where you dashed to.

 • Advanced use: Combine with slide for extended distance.
-Dash → immediate slide → the momentum stacks, carrying you ~25 studs total.
-Great for crossing sniper lanes.
+Dash then immediate slide — the momentum stacks, carrying you about 25 studs total.
+Great for crossing sniper lanes safely.

 B-Tier